I love learning and helping others learn!

 At the end of 2021, having just been recommended for promotion and tenure by my department, I chose to liberate myself from the problematic working conditions there.
 And it feels good to be embarking on new adventures in my new home base, Chicago!

-My research interests are mainly in the areas of moral psychology, ethics more broadly construed, and feminist philosophy.
-I am particularly interested in the morality of emotions and of interpersonal relationships, especially friendships.
+I’m continuing my research as an independent scholar.
+My interests are mainly in moral psychology, ethics more broadly construed, and feminist philosophy.
+I am particularly interested in our moral responsibility for things other than actions (including attitudes, desires, character traits, and even concepts), climate ethics, food ethics, and the morality of emotions and of interpersonal relationships (especially friendships).

 Despite opting out of university employment, I’m pleased to continue serving as a journal referee, participating in reading groups, and more generally, helping workshop drafts with folks whose interests overlap with my own.

 I’ve taught courses in ethical theory, environmental ethics, biomedical ethics, justice, emotions and moral responsibility, partiality in ethics, feminist philosophies, philosophy of mind, and logic & critical thinking.